dan-israeli/AI-Storyteller-Web-App/README.md

 ### **Built-in Narration**
 To enhance the storytelling experience, the app uses the ElevenLabs API to provide natural-sounding, AI-powered narration.
 This feature allows users to listen to their stories being read aloud, bringing them to life in a new dimension.

+### **Regeneration Button**
+The app includes a **Regeneration Button** feature, allowing users to rewrite a specific section of a story they are not satisfied with.
+This functionality gives users the flexibility to modify sections without starting over, ensuring the story aligns with their preferences.
+It enhances creativity and control during the storytelling process, making the experience more dynamic and user-friendly.

 ### **Customizable Settings**
 The app offers a range of settings to further tailor the storytelling experience to user preferences, including: